 Parent permission is required for minors.
-Each student and parent/guardian will complete and return the permission form on the back of this document to gain access to district-provided technology.
+Each student and parent/guardian will complete and return the Student Handbook Acknowledgment Page to gain access to district-provided technology.
 Each teacher will maintain a list of students who have received permission and those who have not.

+Digital Citizenship is the responsible use of technology to learn, create, and participate.
 Students are responsible for good behavior on school computer networks just as they are in a classroom or a school hallway.
+Students are expected to communicate with respect and respect the privacy of others.